Oil Fired Combustion Components

 - Installation of Swirlers or Diffusers

 It has been our experience to utilize the high performance, dual-media atomizers for the majority of combustion optimization.
 The second choice has been the more economical, less atomizing medium consumption of a steam or air assist type atomizer.
-A third less appealing option is mechanical atomizers.
+A third, less appealing option is mechanical atomizers.

 The pictures to the right show the first choice, high performance, dual-media atomizers.
-The key to optimizing performance is to modify the atomizers, tip spray angle, and burner components to match the furnace and site specific requirements.
+The key to optimizing performance is to modify the atomizers, tip spray angle, and burner components to match the furnace and site-specific requirements.

 The environmental requirements of reduced stack opacity and NOx make each application unit specific.
 The changes to burners and atomizers are based on field testing and observations.
-Call the office today to schedule an assessment.